Irenezs/Notes/Pys.md

 To find the resistivity of a wire, you can use a micrometer to measure and average several points on the wire to find the diameter, then calculate the area.
 Use crocodile clips and a ruler to vary the length of the wire.
 Use a voltmeter and ammeter to find the resistance for each length.
 Plot this as a graph, and the gradient will be $\frac{\rho}{A}$, so $\rho = gradient \times A$.

+# Friday ==/9 /11

+- 1a
+	- Superconducting is where a material loses all of its resistivity when below a certain temperature.
+Before this value, resistivity drops proportionally to temperature.
+- 1bi
+	- In Paper
+- 1bii
+	-